oneminch/minch.dev/README.md

 - I rebuilt my site from scratch using [Nuxt 3](https://nuxt.com/) and [TailwindCSS](https://tailwindcss.com/).
 - It contains multiple pages.
-- My articles are now a part of my portfolio.
+- My blog posts are now a part of my portfolio.

 ## Credit